ChrisH2727/Milestone-2/README.md

 2. Help modal inspiration taken from [Help Window](https://www.w3schools.com/howto/howto_css_modals.asp).
 The behaviour was however modified such that the behaviour close button is via a Jquirey function rather than CSS.

-3. The timeline and scatter chart APIs were sourced from  [Google Charts](https://developers.google.com/chart/interactive/docs/gallery/timeline) as was the code for interfacing to them.
+3. The timeline and line chart APIs were sourced from  [Google Timeline Charts](https://developers.google.com/chart/interactive/docs/gallery/timeline) [Google Line Charts](https://developers.google.com/chart/interactive/docs/gallery/linechart) as was the code for interfacing to them.

 4. Assistance provided on how to detected alphanumeric characters.
 [Alphanumeric](https://www.w3resource.com/javascript/form/letters-numbers-field.php)